assetgraph/assetgraph/README.rst

   ``-one-sprite`` prefix.
 * Help getting your static assets on a CDN by allowing you to easily rewrite all references to them.
-* Use Graphviz to visualize your dependencies at any optimization step.
+* Use Graphviz to visualize your dependencies at any step.

 Design
 ======